DPIRD-DMA/blog/docs/_posts/2021-01-20-Raster-extent-to-polygon.md

 ---
 layout: post
-title: Raster extent to polygons
+title: Raster extent to polygon
 ---
 Recently, I had the need to visualise the extent of a large number of DEM files.
 I initially tried loading them into QGIS but this was very clunky and slow.
 I only wanted to see the extent of the files so I attempted to use the inbuilt QGIS function ‘Extract layer extent’ and run it as a batch process.
 Unfortunately the batch processing window did not appreciate me trying to load a couple hundred large DEM files and it promptly crashed.
 So I put a Jupyter Notebook together to do the work for me.
 This notebook will crawl all files within a directory and all subdirectories and extract the bounding geometry for each file.
 These bounds are then grouped by projection and saved out as a geopackage ready to be viewed in QGIS or alike.